-This programme matches eligible students to an employer or professional individual who can help them explore and progress their career goals.
+This programme matches eligible students to local professionals who can help you to explore and progress your career goals.

-This programme is all about opening doors for our students.
+This programme is all about opening doors for Lancaster students.

 What are the benefits?

-Careers work through business networks such as the Federation of Small Businesses and the Lancaster District Chamber of Commerce to identify suitable people within their membership to act as a point of contact for one of our students.
+The Careers team works through business networks such as the Federation of Small Businesses to identify suitable professionals within their membership to act as a point of contact for our students.

 This could be to help a student:

-- Gain a better understanding of career options with smaller businesses
+- Gain a better understanding of career options with small and medium sized businesses (SMEs)

-- Explore career ideas within a particular sector of employment
+- Explore career ideas in different sectors of employment

 - Learn about what employers expect from their graduate recruits